devassistant/devassistant/docs/user_documentation.rst

 ------------------------

 In short, assistant is a recipe for creating/modifying a project or setting up environment in a certain way.
-Devassistant is in fact just a core that "runs" assistants according to certain rules.
+DevAssistant is in fact just a core that "runs" assistants according to certain rules.

 Each assistant specifies a way how to achieve a single task, e.g. create a new